palantirnet/search_api_field_map/README.md

 INTRODUCTION
 ------------

-The Search API Field Map module facilitates indexing data from multiple Drupal sites into a single Apache Solr search index.
+The Search API Field Map module facilitates indexing data from multiple Drupal sites into a single search index.

  * For a full description of the module, visit the project page:

  * Please use GitHub submit bug reports and feature suggestions, or to track changes: https://github.com/palantirnet/search_api_field_map

+The primary purpose of this module is to allow consistent mapping of data across multiple sites when using [Federated Search](https://www.drupal.org/project/search_api_federated_solr).
+However, it may be useful in other cases in which token replacement is required for specific search fields.

 REQUIREMENTS
 ------------